-- 3. This part of the Product Ruling specifies which entities can rely on the tax benefits set out in the Ruling section of this Product Ruling and which entities cannot rely on those tax benefits.
-In this Product Ruling, those entities that can rely on the tax benefits set out in this Ruling are referred to as Grower/Investor. - 4.
-The class of entities who can rely on those tax benefits are referred to as Growers.
-Growers will be those entities that are accepted to participate in the scheme specified below on or after the date this Product Ruling is made and who have executed the relevant Project Agreements set out in paragraph 27 of this Ruling on or before 15 June 2010.
-They will stay in the scheme until its completion and derive assessable income from this involvement. - 5.
-The class of entities who can rely on the tax benefits set out in the Ruling section of this Product Ruling does not include entities who: - terminate their involvement in the scheme prior to its completion; or do not derive assessable income from it; - are accepted into this Project before the date of this Ruling or after 15 June 2010; - who fail to pay the Application Payment of \$9,300 per Almond Lot in full by 15 June 2010, including where this amount is to be paid partly or fully on the Grower's behalf by a lending institution (except where paragraph 84 of this Ruling applies); - participate in the scheme through offers made other than through the Product Disclosure Statement; or - Growers who choose to withdraw the Produce from their Almond Lots from the Pool at any time prior to any arrangement for marketing or sale of Produce has been entered into by the Manager.
+3. This part of the Product Ruling specifies which entities can rely on the tax benefits set out in the Ruling section of this Product Ruling and which entities cannot rely on those tax benefits.
+In this Product Ruling, those entities that can rely on the tax benefits set out in this Ruling are referred to as a Grower.

+4. The class of entities who can rely on those tax benefits consists of the those entities that are accepted to participate in the scheme specified below on or after the date this Product Ruling is made and which execute relevant Project Agreements mentioned in paragraph 31 of this Ruling on or before 15 June 2011.
+They must have a purpose of staying in the scheme until it is completed (that is, being a party to the relevant agreements until their term expires), and deriving assessable income from this involvement.

+5. The class of entities who can rely on the tax benefits set out in the Ruling section of this Product Ruling does not include:

+- entities who intend to terminate their involvement in the scheme prior to its completion; or who otherwise do not intend to derive assessable income from it; - entities who are accepted into this Project before the date of this Ruling or after 15 June 2011; - entities who participate in the scheme through offers made other than through the Product Disclosure Statement or who enter into an undisclosed arrangement with: - the promoter or a promoter associate, or - an independent adviser that are interdependent with scheme obligations and/or scheme benefits (which may include tax benefits or harvest returns) in any way; or

+• Growers who choose to withdraw the Produce from their Almond lots from the Pool at any time prior to any arrangement for marketing or sale of Produce has been entered into by the Manager.